sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 ### :bird: Operating System Freedoms for All

+This is xi.
 It's a Debian-based Linux distro inspired by Windows 11.
+It includes some open source softwares.
 You can download [xi.iso](https://www.dropbox.com/s/ro9m4bdk7k8drk4/xi.iso?dl=1) directly (powered by [Dropbox](https://www.dropbox.com/), thanks!). xi installation is in [the xi documentation](https://github.com/sakkke/xi).

 ![](https://raw.githubusercontent.com/sakkke/xi/main/assets/Screenshot_20230202_062320.png)

-Above is a screenshot of the development in progress.
+Above is a screenshot of the development [in progress](https://github.com/sakkke/xi/commits/main).
 I plan to add some minimum required features!